Chart Color Schemes

 Central Highlands - East faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.0%, substantially below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.7%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.1%).
-Trade and technical skills are prominent, with 43.0% of residents aged 15+ holding vocational credentials – advanced diplomas (6.7%) and certificates (36.3%).
+The area's university qualification rate is 11.0%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common among qualifications, at 8.7%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.1%).
+Vocational credentials are held by 43.0% of residents aged 15+, with advanced diplomas at 6.7% and certificates at 36.3%.
+Educational participation is high, with 35.4% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education